Masioki/Microservices-docker/README.md

     - test - in-memory database

 # Additional info

+There's one database container which is initialized with init.sql file, where databases and users with privileges only to one database (each service use its own user and db) are created.

 Each customer is recognized by Pesel.
 If customer was once created POST request on /api/create won't change data like name or surname.
 For this kind of requests PUT method should be used.